 - The main thing to look out for is his giant AOE poison attack.
 A red circle will appear beneath him and quickly increase in size.
-It can be difficult to get out of it in time unless you are ready to sprint / roll away.
+It can be difficult to get away in time unless you are ready to sprint / roll away.
 You’ll take massive poison damage and be stunned if you fail to get out in time.

 - Chokethorn spawns Stranger Saplings around the room.
 They target Chokethorn with a green healing beam.
-The heal can be interrupted, but you should just kill them as quickly as you can.
+The heals can be interrupted, but you should just kill them as quickly as you can.